duckdb/duckdb-web/_posts/2024-12-06-duckdb-tpch-sf100-on-mobile.md

 ## Conclusion

 It was a long journey from the original vectorized execution paper to running an analytical database on a phone.
+Many key innovations happened that allowed these results, and the big improvement in hardware is just one of them.
+Another crucial component is that compiler optimizations became a lot more sophisticated.
+Thanks to this, while the MonetDB/X100 system needed to use explicit SIMD, DuckDB can rely on the [auto-vectorization](https://en.wikipedia.org/wiki/Automatic_vectorization) of our (carefully constructed) loops.

+All that's left is to answer questions that we posed at the beginning of our journey.
-But we can keep the conclusion short: yes, DuckDB can run TPC-H SF100 on a mobile phone and **can even outperform a research prototype running on a high-end workstation in 2004 – with a 2024 smartphone that fits in your pocket.**
+Yes, DuckDB can run TPC-H SF100 on a mobile phone.
+And yes, in some cases it can even outperform a research prototype running on a high-end machine of 2004 – on a modern smartphone that fits in your pocket.

+And with newer hardware, smarter compilers and yet-to-be-discovered database optimizations, future versions are only going to be faster.